 8. Engage with reliable shipping partners

 Every shipping service provider has terms, conditions, and territory to cover.
 Collaborate with local courier services for cheap and fast deliveries while engaging reliable companies for international consignments.
-It may not only help you in routine business operations but also in pandemics like COVID-19.
+It may help you in routine business operations and in pandemics like COVID-19.
 You may need commercial fulfillment services to streamline your product fulfillment and logistics.

 In a situation of strict lockdown, when everyone is advised to stay home, a few courier companies are making e-commerce operations possible.
 If such a widespread disease occurs, your eCommerce business must be capable of serving your customers.
 Otherwise, it may badly affect your sales and goodwill.
-Learn How COVID-19 is Affecting E-commerce to take preventive measures for making your online business a success.
+Learn how COVID-19 is affecting e-commerce and take preventive measures to make your online business a success.

 Final words